bryanthowell-tableau/tableau_tools/README.md

 ### 0.4 tableau_exceptions
 The tableau_exceptions file defines a variety of Exceptions that are specific to Tableau, particularly the REST API.
 They are not very complex, and most simply include a msg property that will clarify the problem if logged

+### 0.5 ElementTree elements for XML
+All XML in tableau_tools is handled through ElementTree.
+It is aliased

 ## 1. tableau_rest_api sub-package